brahadeesh1994/brahadeesh1994.github.io/_posts/2024-03-09-daily-reading.md

 ---
 layout: post
 title: A reading resolution
-subtitle: Day 1 of 365: Representation theory
+subtitle: Day 1 of 365
 # cover-img: /assets/img/path.jpg
 # thumbnail-img: /assets/img/thumb.png
 # share-img: /assets/img/path.jpg
-tags: [math, abstract-algebra, representation-theory]
+tags: [math, abstract algebra, representation theory]
 ---

 By way of breathing life into this blog, I've resolved to make a post every day which summarizes what I've read that day.